RVVandana/bluemix-automated-toll-booth/README.md

 ## Prerequisites

     -   You should have a valid IBM account.
-    -   You should have a Bluemit subscription and access to your Bluemix dashboard with atleast one space created.
+    -   You should have a Bluemix subscription and access to your Bluemix dashboard with atleast one space created.
-    -   You should have the cloudfoundry command line tool installed.
+    -   You should have the Cloudfoundry command line tool installed.
             (https://github.com/cloudfoundry/cli/releases)
     -   You should have a PubNub subscription